garuda-linux/infrastructure-nix/docs/src/services/monitoring.md

 Dashboards live in `nixos/services/monitoring/dashboards` and are provisioned into the main organization.
 Datasource uids are pinned, because the dashboards reference them by uid.

+Fly.io's managed Prometheus is provisioned as an extra datasource in the main organization, authenticated with the `grafana/fly_token` sops secret.

 Grafana has no provisioning support for organizations, and it refuses to start when provisioning targets one that does not exist yet.
 The `grafana-organizations` unit therefore creates any missing organization listed